List of Code:Breaker characters: 06 Rei Ōgami

 Ogami believes strongly in the idea behind the Code of Hammurabi, often citing the quote "Eye for eye (目には目を, Me ni wa me o), Tooth for tooth (歯には歯を, Ha ni wa ha o)" and adding on "EVIL for EVIL (悪には悪を, Aku ni wa aku o)" Ogami fulfills a role similar to an anti-hero.
-Although he seems totally uncaring towards anyone, Sakura notes that his actions contradict his words and that he wouldn't go to such lengths if he didn't truly care.
-This is later shown where he has a complete uncaring attitude to Lily's mercenary's threats, only to react when he attempted to kill a pregnant woman.
+Although he seems uncaring towards anyone, Sakura notes that his actions contradict his words and that he wouldn't go to such lengths if he didn't truly care.
+This is later shown where he has a completely uncaring attitude to Lily's mercenary threats, only to react when he attempted to kill a pregnant woman.
 He also appears to have a hobby in swordsmanship and is quite skilled as well, able to slice through arrows while still in.
 He has completed studying under the student council president, strengthening his power and is currently heading to face the Re-Codes.
-On the fight with "The one being Sought" Ogami has memories of his life with "The one being Sought".
+In the fight with "The one being Sought" Ogami has memories of his life with "The one being Sought".
 Ogami ends up killing "The one being Sought", his brother, but had to be protected by Toki, Yuuki, and Sakura.
 This makes him stronger because he doesn't want his friends to get hurt for him.
 After defeating "The one being Sought" Ogami starts daydreaming and making models of castles.
 He starts staring into space as if regretting having killed his brother.
 He also gets a new power The Black Flame called Belphegor in chapter 104 which is strong enough to burn Yuuki's "Sound" but at a price.
 And his blue flame, "Satan's flame", also came at a price which was his sense of taste.
 In chapter 111, the emperor gives him another power called the Mammon while fighting with Heike.
 In chapter 121, it is revealed that he was the one that taught Sakura how to love living things, and was the one that made her to love hugging people.

 In chapter 87, Ogami first meets the Emperor who appears as a small flame.
 Later the Emperor's form changes into that of the child form of his original self.
 It was revealed the reason why the Emperor's arm chose Ogami out of so many other people was because Ogami originally had the same ability as the Emperor, and as a child, he was able control it using his entire body, thus being more powerful than his current self.
-While they argue most of the time, Ogami and the Emperor care about each other, as shown when the Emperor dies but when they meet again in Ogami's subconsciousness, Ogami's gives the Emperor a huge hug while threatening to beat him up for dying.
+While they argue most of the time, Ogami and the Emperor care about each other, as shown when the Emperor dies but when they meet again in Ogami's subconsciousness, Ogami gives the Emperor a huge hug while threatening to beat him up for dying.
 Emperor notes that the last time they hugged was when he gave Ogami his arm.
 Afterwards, the Emperor fades away and tells Ogami not to die, for he is the next man worthy of being the next Emperor.